More about Kubernetes in Azure

-- Kubernetes in Azure: Architecture and Service Options
+Kubernetes in Azure: How It Works and 7 Service Options

-Kubernetes can be complex to install and maintain, especially when running in production and at an enterprise scale.
-To reduce the complexity of key management and deployment operations, such as scalability and Kubernetes updates, you can use Azure Kubernetes Service (AKS), which offers managed Kubernetes services.
+Kubernetes can be complex to install and maintain, especially when running in production and at enterprise scale.
+To reduce the complexity of key management and deployment operations, such as scalability and Kubernetes updates, you can use several managed Azure services, including Azure Kubernetes Service (AKS) and Azure Container Instances (ACI).

-To simplify the process, Azure manages the AKS control plane, and customers pay only for the AKS nodes the application runs on.
-AKS is based on the Azure Kubernetes Service Engine, which was released by Microsoft as open source.
+In AKS, for example, Azure manages the AKS control plane, and customers pay only for the AKS nodes the application runs on.

 This is part of an extensive series of guides about Kubernetes.